0cjs/sedoc/8bit/nec/basic.md

 `ESC` pauses listings, program operation, etc. (Works in monitor, too.)

+Commands below may be marked ⁿ/⁰/⁸/ᵈ for
+N-BASIC (PC-8001 BASIC), N80-BASIC, N88-BASIC and Disk BASIC.

 #### Extensions

 - `BEEP`: Short beep; add `1` to turn on, `0` to turn off.